I L L U M I N A T I O N N I G H T

 The little cottages are dripping with history (and gingerbread!).
 Illumination Night began at about the same time the Tabernacle was built, when they began lighting up the Campground with candles and oil lamps.
 These days the tradition is that on one summer night each year, the cottages are decked out with paper lanterns.
 The evening begins with a community sing with the town band in the Tabernacle; there are picnic dinners on the lawn; at 9 pm, the street lights go out; the cottages light up; and everyone strolls round and round the Tabernacle and down the lanes to oooh and aah at the colors.
 It happens every year and I thought you’d like to see what it looks like . . .
 Ready?
 We’re going to get there early and get a good parking space.

 I almost don’t know where to start!
-Every cottage is different, each is a little work of art.
+Every cottage in this little enclave is different, each is a little work of art, and some have been in the same family since they were built.
 They’re all painted in the most imaginative ways, and they all have porches.
 Look at that little detail on the screen!
 And the curtains!
 Someone loves this house.

 Gingerbread, porches, paint, and rocking chairs . . . pride of place.

 I really wouldn’t want to see Joe’s face if I came up with this paint scheme for our house.
 But I sure do love it when someone else does it!

 Peeks at simple elegant cottage life.
 New is not as popular as old is here.